NI-Measurement-Plug-Ins/pmic-python/docs/measurements/ripple.md

    ![alt text](meas-images/ripple-config.png)

 2. Run the measurement.
 The Ripple Voltage values are displayed on the graph.
-The RMS and Peak-to-Peak values of ripple are calculated and displayed in the table along with voltage and current values of source and load devices.
+The RMS and Peak-to-Peak values of ripple are calculated and displayed in the respective indicators along with voltage and current values of source and load devices.

    ![alt text](meas-images/ripple-meas-results.png)